Lumbar Lordosis:

 Ankylosing Spondylitis

 This inflammatory condition causes stiffness and rigidity in the spine.
-In severe cases, ankylosing spondylitis can lead to the formation of new bone, resulting in spinal sections fusing in a flat, fixed position, thus eliminating the spine’s natural curves.
+In severe cases, this condition can lead to the formation of new bone, resulting in spinal sections fusing in a flat, fixed position, thus eliminating the spine’s natural curves.

 Vertebral Compression Fractures